 Belize is located along the Caribbean coast of northeastern Central America.
-Its geography consists of heavily forested plains and the Maya Mountains.
-The Belize Barrier Reef System flanks the coastline while cays and atolls dot the reef system.
+Known as British Honduras until 1973, its geography consists of heavily forested plains and the Maya Mountains.
+The Belize Barrier Reef System flanks the coastline while cays and atolls dot the reef.

-Brazil is the largest country in South America and occupies half of its landmass.
+Brazil is South America's largest country, occupying half of its landmass.
 It is the fifth largest country in the world and is regarded as the most biodiverse country on Earth.
-It is conventionally divided into five geographic regions that correspond generally to the country's major landforms and biomes.
+The country is conventionally divided into five geographic regions corresponding to its significant landforms and biomes.

-Spanning about 2,700 miles north to south, Chile’s natural landscape includes desert, grasslands, and shrublands as well as both temperate and tropical forests.
-Chile is generally divided by geographers into five regions or zones each having its own characteristic vegetation, fauna, climate, and topography.
+Spanning about 2,700 miles north to south, Chile’s natural landscape includes deserts, grasslands, shrublands, and temperate and tropical forests.
+Geographers generally divide Chile into five regions or zones, each with its characteristic vegetation, fauna, climate, and topography.

 Colombia is considered a land of extremes.
 Located in northwestern South America, its geographic landscape varies from the snow-covered Andes mountains to the tropical beaches of the Caribbean Sea.
 Due to its variety of ecosystems, Colombia is among the top countries in terms of biodiversity.

-Ecuador encompasses a wide range of natural landscapes and climates, from the arid Pacific lowland coast to the snowcapped peaks of the Andes Mountains to the eastern tropical lowland plains of the Amazon Basin.
-It also includes the Galápagos Islands off the country's western coast, in the Pacific Ocean.
+Ecuador encompasses a wide range of natural landscapes and climates, ranging from the arid Pacific coastal lowlands to the snow-capped peaks of the Andes Mountains and the lush eastern tropical plains of the Amazon Basin.
+Adding to Ecuador's natural allure are the Galápagos Islands, an archipelago of volcanic origin off the country's western coast in the Pacific Ocean.

-El Salvador is located in northern Central America, where it is both the smallest country and the most densely populated.
+El Salvador is located in northern Central America, where it is both the smallest and most densely populated country.
 Its geographic landscape features two parallel mountain ranges that cross the country with a central plateau between them and a narrow coastal plain hugging the Pacific Ocean.

 Guatemala is the third-largest country in Central America.
 Situated in a geologically active region, its geography is characterized by three major geographic regions or zones: the Petén lowlands, the Guatemalan highlands, and the Pacific coast flatlands.

-Guyana is located in northeastern South America with an Atlantic Ocean coastline, much of which is below sea level at high tide.
-Sometimes classified as part of the Caribbean region, Guyana can be divided into geographic zones that include a coastal plain, a white sand belt, and interior highlands.
+Guyana is located in northeastern South America with an Atlantic coastline, much of which is below sea level at high tide.
+Sometimes classified as part of the Caribbean region, Guyana can be divided into geographic zones, including a coastal plain, a white sand belt, and interior highlands.